nabeel-oz/qlik-py-tools/docs/Correlation.md

 The methods are implemented using Pandas, specifically the [pandas.DataFrame.corr](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.corr.html) method.

-## Why not just use the Qlik "Correl" function?
+## How's this different from the Qlik "Correl" function?

 The Correl funtion is the simpler approach and will generally give you better performance.
 However, in certain cases this function may not be flexible enough.
 For example, if you have several series in your data and want to dynamically select one and calculate the correlations versus the others, you will find the out-of-the-box function is insufficient.